iurnah/ruihan.org/docs/leetcode/array/notes.md

         return l;
     }

-    // check whether the constains are met
+    // whether m cuts are possible, notice the greedy property of this check
-    // 1. whether m - 1 cut is possible for all subsum <= mid with
+    // you should notice that if not possible, it is because mid is too small,
-    bool canCut(vector<int>& nums, int mid, int m) {
+    // not because it is too large. bool canCut(vector<int>& nums, int mid, int m) {
         int sum = 0;
         for (int num: nums) {